Rintaro Okabe: Critical response

 In regards to the anime adaptation of the visual novels, DVD Talk enjoyed Okabe's character arc as he becomes a more realistic person across the story.
-Pierce Drew at The Fandom Post regarded Okabe as having "massive, spotlighting personality" due his "mad scientist" actions like delivering laughs in a chaotic manner regardless of voice actor.
-THEM Anime Reviews described Okabe as a "occasionally brilliant" who despite having a weak characterization, he still develops as a character similar to what DVD Talk claimed.
-The critic also praised the relationship Okabe has with Kurisu, stating they have "chemistry" despite both of them acting as tsundere while also enjoying the way the protagonist also bonds with his childhood friend Mayuri.
+Pierce Drew at The Fandom Post regarded Okabe as having "massive, spotlighting personality" due to his "mad scientist" actions, like delivering laughs in a chaotic manner regardless of voice actor.
+THEM Anime Reviews described Okabe as "occasionally brilliant" who despite having a crazy personality, he still develops as a character similar.
+The critic also praised the relationship Okabe has with Kurisu, stating they have "chemistry" while both of them acting as tsundere while also enjoying the way the protagonist also bonds with his childhood friend Mayuri.
 As the movie focused solely on Okabe and Kurisu, Richard Eisenbeis and Toshi Nakamura of Kotaku stated, "This movie really lives or dies on how well you connect to Kurisu and Okabe— and given the amazing performances of their voice actors, I can't imagine not being able to".
 Commenting on the anime based on Steins;Gate 0, Anime News Network praised how aware was the series in regards to the depressed Okabe interacted with the AI Amadeus as a fellow character insists the real Kurisu is dead and thus, the more Okabe talks with Amadeus, the more it will hurt him to face the reality without the woman he loved.